carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 >
 > Penalty - a regularization strategy that reduces the importance of certain features by adding a cost to the feature weights, which makes the feature weights smaller.
 {: .callout}

+#### Regularization hyperparameters in the ml4bio software

+The most important hyperparameters in the ml4bio software are:
+- The regularization penalty can be L1 or L2.
+Although it is possible to train a logistic regression classifier without regularization, regularization is always used in the ml4bio software.
+This follows best practices in real applications.
+- C is the inverse of the regularization strength.
+Smaller values of C mean stronger regularization (higher penalties, therefore lower feature weights).

 #### L1 regularization